-Also referred to as a bundle, a Lightsail plan includes a virtual server with a fixed amount of memory (RAM) and compute (vCPUs), SSD-based storage (disks), and a free data transfer allowance.
+Also referred to as a bundle, a Lightsail plan includes a virtual private server with a fixed amount of memory (RAM) and compute (vCPUs), SSD-based storage (disks), and a data transfer allowance.
 Lightsail plans also offer static IP addresses (5 per account) and DNS management (3 domain zones per account).
 Lightsail plans are charged on an hourly, on-demand basis, so you only pay for a plan when you're using it.

 A Lightsail instance is a virtual private server (VPS) that lives in the AWS Cloud.
 Use your Lightsail instances to store your data, run your code, and build web-based applications or websites.
 Your instances can connect to each other and to other AWS resources through both public (Internet) and private (VPC) networking.
 You can create, manage, and connect easily to instances right from the Lightsail console.

 Lightsail offers a range of operating system and application templates that are automatically installed when you create a new Lightsail instance.
-Application templates include WordPress, Drupal, Joomla!, Magento, Redmine, LAMP, Nginx (LEMP), MEAN, Node.js, and more.
+Application templates include WordPress, Drupal, Joomla!, Ghost, Magento, Redmine, LAMP, Nginx (LEMP), MEAN, Node.js, Django, and more.

 You can install additional software on your instances by using the in-browser SSH or your own SSH client.

 Q: How do I create a Lightsail instance?

 After logging in to Lightsail, you can use the Lightsail console, command line interface (CLI), or API to create and manage instances.